gdsotirov/cvstogit/slackbuilds/Migration.md

 ```

 **Solution**: A possible solution is to create the repository `README` file as
 `README.md`, so to avoid collision.
 Markdown exists since 2004.
+Or simply
+rename the original `README` for the software in the package to `README.in`.

 4. And some other also contain `COPYING` file.